wvangansbeke/Unsupervised-Classification/README.md

 ```
 ### Remarks
 The provided hyperparameters are identical for CIFAR10, CIFAR100-20 and STL10.
 However, fine-tuning the hyperparameters can further improve the results.
 We list the most important hyperparameters of our method below:
-- Entropy weight: Can be adapted when the of clusters changed.
+- Entropy weight: Can be adapted when the number of clusters changes.
 In general, try to avoid imbalanced clusters during training.
 - Confidence threshold: When every cluster contains a sufficiently large amount of confident samples, it can be beneficial to increase the threshold.
 This generally helps to decrease the noise.
+The ablation can be found in the paper.
 - Number of neighbors in SCAN: The dependency on this hyperparameter is rather small as shown in the paper.

 ## Model Zoo